Talon Esports

-Talon Esports is a professional esports organisation based in Hong Kong with teams competing across the Asia Pacific.
-Its League of Legends team is partnered with PSG Esports and known as PSG Talon.
-PSG Talon competes in the Pacific Championship Series, the top-level league for the game in Taiwan, Hong Kong, Macau, Southeast Asia, and Oceania.
+Talon Esports (stylized simply as TALON) is a professional esports organisation based in Hong Kong with teams competing across the Asia Pacific.
+Its League of Legends and Rainbow Six: Siege teams are partnered with PSG Esports and known as PSG Talon.
+PSG Talon League of Legends competed in the Pacific Championship Series from 2020 to 2024 and is currently a partner team in the League of Legends Championship Pacific (LCP).
+Its Rainbow Six: Siege team, based in South Korea, currently competes in the BLAST R6 Asia-Pacific League's APAC North division.

 League of Legends

 History

 Riot Games announced on 19 December 2019 that Talon Esports would be one of ten teams participating in the newly created Pacific Championship Series.
 Talon Esports' inaugural roster consisted of top laner Su "Hanabi" Chia-hsiang, jungler Kim "River" Dong-woo, mid laner Kim "Candy" Seung-ju, bot laner Wong "Unified" Chun-kit, and support Ling "Kaiwing" Kai-wing.

 Talon Esports finished third in the 2020 PCS Spring regular season, qualifying for the first round of playoffs in the winners' bracket.
 After winning three series and losing one, Talon Esports reached the finals where they faced off against Machi Esports.
 Talon Esports came out on top after a close series and won their first PCS title.

 On 18 June 2020, Talon Esports announced that its League of Legends team had partnered with PSG Esports and would henceforth compete as PSG Talon.
 Mid laner Park "Tank" Dan-won was brought in as a substitute for the summer split, but was later promoted to the starting position after the departure of Candy on 9 July 2020.

 In a repeat of the spring split, PSG Talon finished third in the 2020 PCS Summer regular season and reached the finals after defeating the same teams in spring.
 This qualified the team for the 2020 World Championship.
 PSG Talon later faced Machi Esports once again in a rematch of the spring finals; however, this time Machi Esports defeated PSG Talon, forcing PSG Talon to start in the play-in stage of Worlds as the PCS' second seed.

 River and Tank were unable to participate in the play-in stage due to delayed visas, and were replaced with Hsiao "Kongyue" Jen-tso and Chen "Uniboy" Chang-chu respectively.
 Unified was also unable to participate in the first half of the play-in stage for the same reason, and was replaced with Chen "Dee" Chun-dee.

 Despite starting the play-in stage with three emergency substitutes, PSG Talon won both their games on the first day of competition, including an upset victory over group favourites LGD Gaming.
 PSG Talon later topped their group and qualified for the tournament's main event.
 PSG Talon was placed in Group B for the main event, along with South Korea's DAMWON Gaming, China's JD Gaming, and Europe's Rogue.
 PSG Talon finished third in their group with a 2–4 win-loss record, ending their Worlds run.